anthonygedeon/Asl/README.md

 # Asl
-A Machine Learning model that can interpret ASL
+American Sign Language Translator using OpenCV and Machine Learning